tjy336/Demo-Framework/readme.zh.md

   Supports manual import of .framework files or XCFramework integration.
   Compatible with dependency managers such as Swift Package Manager, CocoaPods, or Carthage.
 Compatibility Notes
-The framework supports both physical devices and simulators through the XCFramework format, eliminating the need for separate configurations.
+The framework supports both the computer and the simulator in the XCFramework format, and there is no need to configure separately for different environments.
-For projects requiring compatibility with older iOS versions (e.g., iOS 10 or earlier), verify the framework's minimum supported version (not explicitly stated in the documentation; check Deployment Target).
+If the project needs to be compatible with older iOS versions (such as iOS 10 and below), it is necessary to confirm the minimum supported version of the framework (if it is not clearly mentioned in the documentation, it is recommended to check the Deployment Target).
-When integrating via Swift Package Manager, ensure Xcode 11 or higher is used.
+When integrating using the Swift Package Manager, make sure that the project uses Xcode 11 and above.

 ### Installation Guide <!-- by litao -->
 1. Integration via CocoaPods (Recommended)